WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.9.8
+zRS - Responsive Slider - v2.10.0
 ===

-2.9.8 Update
+2.10.0 Update
 ---

-Made fixes to the width adjustment function so it correctly works with backstretch.
+Added in the textFade option, this will make transitioning slides with only text appear a lot smoother!
+To invoke simply use the following option:

+	textFade: true

 #####Release History